 Applicants generally cannot have filed for bankruptcy and must have some sort of verifiable credit history in order to qualify.
 OneMain verifies that you can make the monthly payments required to pay back your loan and uses your credit score and income to determine your loan rate.
-Loan amounts range from $1,500 to $30,000, and the maximum you can borrow varies by your state of residence.
-Depending on the amount received, loan terms last between 3 and 5 years.
+Loan amounts range from $1,500 to $20,000, and the maximum you can borrow varies by your state of residence.
+Depending on the amount received, loan terms last 24, 36, 48, or 60 months.

 OneMain Financial reviews indicate homeowners receive lower interest rates from OneMain regardless of what their credit scores are, so if you don’t own a home, you may want to look elsewhere.
 If you’re having trouble getting approved elsewhere, this deal may be better than what you can get through a payday lender or no-credit-check installment loan.
 OneMain also has more than 1,600 physical locations where you can discuss your loan in person, which gives the company a leg up on other internet lenders; aside from applying online, you can visit your local OneMain branch and apply for the loan there.
 Loans are funded same-day if you’re approved in person and within 3 days if you apply online, and you can cancel your loan within 7 days of receipt without penalty should you decide borrowing from OneMain isn’t the right move for you.

 With the option to take out a secured personal loan and the benefit of physical locations, OneMain does have a certain appeal for some consumers in the market for a personal loan.
 See what you can find when you shop around with some of OneMain Financial’s competitors.